shajiakhan/lab-docs/tasks/openstack/launch-ubuntu-instance.md

 3. Configured a security group for this instance as needed unless the default security group works for your use case

 ## Launch Ubuntu instance with a dynamic IP address

+Log in to the OpenStack dashboard.
+Be sure you have selected the appropriate project from the drop down menu at the top left.

 1. Navigate to Project -> Compute -> Instances
 2. Click Launch Instance